-On the second day of Christmas, there were cocktails.
+On the second day of Christmas, there were cocktails with DIY Sour Mix.
 Because of crowds at the mall, the fact that your kid told you he wanted the impossible-to-find Nintendo NES from Santa (I said “Santa doesn’t bring presents for grown-ups, and we both know that’s really for your daddy”,) and perhaps you (with the help of your husband and two friends) just harvested over 200 lemons from your backyard tree.

 When you hear “sour mix,” you think of a Dayglo green liquid, right?
 Also known as Margarita mix, this overly sweet and sour concoction needs no place in your cocktail repertoire.
 If you have water, sugar, lemons and limes, you can whip up a batch of sour mix yourself without all of those preservatives and ingredients we can’t pronounce.